Healthdirect Free Australian health advice you can count on.

 Key facts

-• Angelman syndrome is a genetic condition that occurs if a gene called UBE3A is missing or faulty.
+• Angelman syndrome is a genetic condition that is caused by a faulty or missing gene.

-• Angelman syndrome is usually diagnosed using a genetic test called DNA microarray testing.
+• Angelman syndrome is usually diagnosed using a genetic test.

-• Angelman syndrome can't be cured, but there is a range of therapies that can improve the quality of life of those affected.
+• Angelman syndrome can't be cured, but there is a range of therapies that can improve your child's quality of life.

 What is Angelman syndrome?

-• have problems with balance and movement, such as difficulty sitting up without support, walking with stiff legs and making jerky arm movements
+• problems with balance and movement — walking with stiff legs and making jerky arm movements

-• need less sleep than most people, especially as children
+• needing less sleep than most people, especially as children

 • seizures